-CCDP Volume 3

-Settlement Settlement Plan Objective

-Objective V3(a)17 It is an objective of Clare County Council: a) To improve efficiency in the operation and demand management of the water supply infrastructure, promote water conservation and reduce the overall level of water loss in the public water supply in the Plan area; b) To safeguard Pouladower Spring and investigate its use as a potential future supply of water for the Ennis area.
-Any such proposals shall demonstrate that they will not have an impact on European sites; c) To protect Drumcliff Springs water source; and d) To advocate the provision by Irish Water of adequate water supply to accommodate the target population and the employment potential of the plan area in accordance with statutory obligations as set out by EU and National policy.
+- a) To improve efficiency in the operation and demand management of the water supply infrastructure, promote water conservation and reduce the overall level of water loss in the public water supply in the Plan area; - b) To safeguard Pouladower Spring and investigate its use as a potential future supply of water for the Ennis area.
+Any such proposals shall demonstrate that they will not have an impact on European sites; - c) To protect Drumcliff Springs water source; including by applying a precautionary principle towards development on either the Springs, or within the established 200 metre exclusion zone, notwithstanding development that may be required to maintain, upgrade or augment the existing water supply source and infrastructure, subject to proper planning and sustainable development; and - d) To advocate the provision by Irish Water of adequate water supply to accommodate the target population and the employment potential of the plan area in accordance with statutory obligations as set out by EU and National policy.